NISH-Original/Eclipse_CPSC_427/README.md

 ![Gameplay Screenshot](doc/m3_gameplay.png)

 Inside the game, several major visual updates were made.
 A background now exists, additional obstacle types have been added, and trees now have size variants to create more natural visual variety.
-*(Update: the background was later removed for now, because it rendered above the shadow layer.)*
+(In our final build, the background is disabled, since it prevents occlusive shadows from appearing.)

 ![Player Screenshot](doc/m3_player.png)
 ![Enemy Screenshot](doc/m3_enemy.png)